 Responses and resources

-Minnesota State Arts Board (CARES Act grants) – The Arts Board also will offer grants to support salaries and administrative costs.
-Details will be available in early May.
+Minnesota State Arts Board (CARES Act grants) – The Arts Board will offer grants to support salaries, contractors' fees, and facilities costs.

 Minnesota State Arts Board FY 2021 grants – The Arts Board recognizes the extraordinary challenges artists and arts organizations face because of the coronavirus pandemic.
-This is not a time for business as usual.
-The board has decided to suspend nine of its existing grant programs for the coming year and instead offer new programs to help sustain artists and arts organizations.
-Details about these new funding opportunities will be announced soon.
+It has suspended its project grant programs this year and instead will offer more flexible support to help sustain artists and arts organizations.

-Minnesota State Arts Board current grantees – Arts Board staff members are available to respond to your questions.
+Minnesota State Arts Board FY 2019 and FY 2020 grantees – Arts Board staff members are available to respond to your questions.
 We know that COVID-19 is having an impact on your activities and want to be as helpful as we can be.
+If you need to reschedule or modify Arts Board funded activities, please contact your program officer to discuss your options for a contract amendment or extension.

 If you need to reschedule or modify Arts Board funded activities, please contact your program officer to discuss your options for a contract amendment or extension.